Fifth-year option tracker for 2018 NFL first-round picks - ProFootballTalk

 6. Guard Quenton Nelson, Colts — The Colts announced April 28 they have exercised his $13.754 million option.

-8. Linebacker Roquan Smith, Bears — The Lions exercised his $9.735 million option on April 27.
+8. Linebacker Roquan Smith, Bears — The Bears exercised his $9.735 million option on April 27.

 9. Tackle Mike McGlinchey, 49ers — The 49ers announced they are exercising his $10.88 million option on April 26.